Learn about lots of strategies and ways for integrating technology into the English language arts classroom in a meaningful and engaging way.

 Technology can be integrated into any subject area.
-I love using technology in my ELA classroom to share assignments, reduce photocopying and to help students show off their creativity when completing assignments.
+I love using technology in my ELA classroom to share assignments, reduce photocopying and help students show off their creativity when completing assignments.

 Check out how other teachers are using technology in their English Language Arts classrooms by reading the questions and answers below from our #2ndaryELA Twitter Chat on Tech in the ELA Classroom.